 - Signs of menopause is often a good time to consider hormone therapy – It is not suggested that you only use hormones for your memory loss.
 But if you do start to use it for relief of severe menopausal hot flashes, you might notice that your memory improves.

 A UCLA study showed that the effects of estrogen on memory loss were most beneficial among peri-menopausal women.
 On the other hand, some women shouldn’t take estrogen – it can increase the risk of some cancers or other medical conditions.
-Bottom line, it is imperative to speak to your doctor before you start hormone therapy.
+Bottom line, it is imperative to speak to your doctor before you start Hormone Replacement Therapy.

 Studies show that exercise can trigger the growth of new blood vessels in the brain, including new nerve cells.
 Healthy physical activities promote the repair of the existing brain cells, encouraging new ones to grow.

 - Sleep is vital – Often, women in menopause find they are in a short supply of sleep.
 Lack of sleep could be the main reason for experiencing brain fog and fuzzy thinking.
 Lack of sleep affects your work performance.